ba-st/Buoy/docs/reference/BindingsAndOptionals.md

 This will produce a new optional that will have the concatenation as its content, or an unused one in case some part is missing.

-If we have a list of optionals it's possible to combine them to get a new optional as a result.
-So suppose we have a list of possible numbers and we want to get the sum only if all are available.
+If we have a list of optionals, it's possible to combine them to get a new optional as a result.
+So suppose we have a list of possible numbers, and we want to get the sum only if all are available.
 We can do that by sending the following message:

 ```smalltalk